How To Check TAG Heuer Serial Number

 This website is currently under construction, but we will see if Tag Heuer decides to further build on and improve the Tag Heuer serial number database.

-The good thing about the Tag Heuer serial number lookup is that when you searched for your serial number, it allowed you to easily see if the serial number matched your watch as well as your watch’s production date.
-The digital TAG Heuer warranty is a huge step-up for TAG Heuer as it helps prevent counterfeit watches.
+The good thing about the Tag Heuer serial number lookup is that when you search for your serial number, it allowed you to easily see if the serial number matched your watch as well as your watch’s production date.
+The digital TAG Heuer warranty is a huge step up for TAG Heuer as it helps prevent counterfeit watches.
 The issue is, of course, that counterfeiters can still steal serial numbers online and use them for the same watch, so when someone looks it up, it will show up on TAG Heuer’s website, although it is actually for a different (and authentic) watch).

 If you have a fake watch, it is not uncommon that the serial number matches a completely different model than the one you have.
 Or… no results are found when you search for it, which means the counterfeiters have just made up a serial number to use.